Geocaching is your secret weapon when hiking with kids. Read on to find out more.

-It’s important that you don’t draw attention to yourself when locating a cache.
+It’s essential that you don’t draw attention to yourself when locating a cache.
 As with anything, some people would actively try and ruin the game if they knew about it.

 People that don’t know about Geocaching and are not taking part are known as Muggles.
 You must not let them see the cache or know of its presence.

-Also, in our security concious times, you don’t want to be acting suspiciously.
+Also, in our security-conscious times, you don’t want to be acting suspiciously.
 This year a geocache was blown up by the bomb squad.
 The GB Geocaching Association have issued guidance on placing caches and has worked with police to avoid this happening again.

-Within traditional cache you’ll find items your kids can swap, although the quality can be a bit variable.
+Within the traditional cache, you’ll find items your kids can swap, although the quality can be a bit variable.
 You may find a small pack of crayons, plastic rings, or even toy cars.
 So take something along for them to swap.
 Our kids have found items they’ve considered real treasures.